Teaching Visa Sponsorship Jobs in North Dakota

 Which visa types are most common for teaching roles in North Dakota?

-The J-1 Exchange Visitor visa is widely used for international teachers entering K-12 classrooms through cultural exchange programs.
+The J-1 visa Exchange Visitor visa is widely used for international teachers entering K-12 classrooms through cultural exchange programs.
 The H-1B visa applies to specialty occupation roles, typically at the university or community college level where a specific degree field is required.
 Some tribal school districts and universities also sponsor H-1B petitions for qualified educators in high-need subject areas.

 Which cities in North Dakota have the most teaching sponsorship jobs?